Discover your next step so you can start walking towards your goal.

 Sounds simple.
 You might be tempted to skip it, or skimp it at least.
 Don’t.
 These simple four steps are actually unreasonably hard, but shockingly valuable when done right.

-Granularity: break your project down into steps
+Granularity: break that overwhelming creative project down into steps

 Start by breaking your project down into basic stages.